Ahaiman/community-network/README.md

 Executing the Project
 -------------
+The **makefile** compiles all relevant parts of the code and creates an executable file named "cluster".
+The code will be executed by running the "make all" command in a **UNIX** terminal.
+The makefile also contains a clean command.
-The executable file name is "cluster" (according to the makefile).
-It receives two command-line arguments:
+The file "cluster" receives two command-line arguments:
 The 1st is an input filename, and the 2nd is an output filename.
 The input of the program is a network (a graph), and the output is a list of groups (the division of the network).

-The makefile compiles all relevant parts of the code and creates an executable named cluster.
-The code will be executed by running the "make all" command in a **UNIX** terminal.
-The makefile also contains a clean command.
+> make all
+> ./cluster input_file_name output_file_name

 File Format
 -------------